trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Profit & Loss (PnL)Copy Location

 Requests can be made to receive real time updates about the daily P&L and  unrealized P&L for an account, or for individual positions.
-Financial Advisors can also request P&L figures for ‘All’  subaccounts, or for a portfolio model.
+Financial Advisors can also request P&L figures for Ã¢â‚¬ËœAllÃ¢â‚¬â„¢  subaccounts, or for a portfolio model.
 This is further extended to  include realized P&L information at the account or individual  position level.

 The P&L API functions demonstrated below  return the data which is displayed in the TWS Portfolio Window in  current versions of TWS.
 As such, the P&L values are calculated  based on the reset schedule specified in TWS Global Configuration (by  default an instrument-specific reset schedule) and this setting affects  values sent to the associated API functions as well.
 Also in TWS,  P&L data from virtual forex positions will be included in the  account P&L if and only if the Virtual Fx section of the Account  Window is expanded.